 Submit to In geveb

 The goal of the Academic Articles section of In geveb is to provide an open-access, peer-reviewed platform for the publication of new scholarship in the field of Yiddish Studies.
-This interdisciplinary field includes scholarly work produced across a variety of disciplines, including but not limited to: history, literature, linguistics, folklore, religion, film studies, media studies, musicology, ethnomusicology, sociology political science, and anthropology.
+This field includes scholarly work produced across a variety of disciplines, including but not limited to: history, literature, linguistics, folklore, religion, film studies, media studies, musicology, ethnomusicology, sociology, political science, and anthropology.
 We are especially interested in submissions that bring Yiddish Studies into conversation with current modes of critical inquiry throughout the academy.

 Texts & Translations

-The Pedagogy section aims to be a useful and content rich resource where language instructors can share ideas, questions, and materials.
-We invite submissions of original pedagogical material at all levels of Yiddish language instruction and for all ages of students.
+The Pedagogy section aims to be a useful and content rich resource where instructors and students of Yiddish language and Yiddish studies more broadly can share ideas, questions, and materials.
+We invite submissions of original pedagogical material at all levels of instruction and for all ages of students.
+We also invite essays and reflections about the practice of teaching and about the learning process from the student perspective.
 Please submit lesson plans, descriptions of activities, worksheets, reading guides, and any other original pedagogical materials accompanied by detailed instructions for implementation and a description of pedagogical goals.
-We also invite reviews of current and past pedagogical materials, reflections on experiences in the Yiddish language classroom, and essays about best practice in the teaching of Yiddish.
+Small honorariums will be available for published pedagogical material.
 See Submission Guidelines below.

 Articles should be submitted as Word Documents, Font: Times New Roman, Size: 12pt.
 We follow the Chicago Manual of Style (15th edition) for footnotes and all other questions of style.
 A full explanation of the In geveb style sheet can be downloaded here.
 Suggested word count: 7,000-10,000 words.
 The language of academic articles on In geveb is English.
 (If you are interested in submitting a Yiddish manuscript, please contact us.)
-The transcription of Yiddish material should accord with YIVO standards of transliteration.
+The transcription of Yiddish material should accord with YIVO standards of transliteration, and should adhere to Isaac Bleaman's supplement to these standards.
 A cover page with the author’s name, affiliation, five key words associated with the submission, and a 250-word abstract should be included.
 All subsequent pages should remove any mention of the author’s name or any other identifying marks.
 Contributors are responsible for securing permission to publish a translation and to reprint the original text from all copyright holders.
 Articles currently under review with other publications will not be accepted.
 By submitting a manuscript for consideration to In geveb, the author also certifies that the article has not appeared in English in any other publication in whole or in part.
 However, please note: If you are submitting a translation of an article that has appeared elsewhere, this should be indicated in the submission email and abstract.
 All submissions should be emailed to [email protected].